 Most leopards live outside protected areas and many are still killed by farmers and trophy hunters.
 The size of the current population is difficult to estimate and although these animals are opportunists and adapt better than any of the other big cats to encroachment, it's not at all clear how well they are coping.
 The Okonjima Leopard population is thought to be around 30 animals at any one time but this varies from year to year, depending on births, deaths and adults entering or leaving the zone.

-Only four are collared but this often leads to some amazing views when the tagged leopards interact with others that have breached the perimeter fence. (to edit)* We passed this Common Duiker (below left) soon after setting off, with Kudu, Hartmann`s Mountain Zebra and a couple of Giraffes sighted later.
+Only four leopard are collared but this often leads to some amazing views when the tagged animals interact with other leopards that manage to breach the perimeter fence.
+We passed this Common Duiker (below) soon after setting off, with Kudu, Hartmann`s Mountain Zebra and a couple of Giraffes sighted later.